AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

-For specific needs of programs wishing to output to different places from within the same environment, the variable name for a program can actually be tailored by passing a :option:`--dump-filename-env-var` switch to |gcvins|, providing the variable name to use.
+For specific needs of programs wishing to output to different places from within the same environment, the variable name for a program can actually be tailored by passing a :cmd-option:`--dump-filename-env-var` switch to |gcvins|, providing the variable name to use.

 .. _instr-limitations: